adamdjbrett/doctrineofdiscovery.org/_posts/2018-07-27-the-doctrine-of-discovery-the-international-law-of-colonialism.md

 ---
-ID: 8900
-title: 'The Ten Legal Dimensions of the Doctrine of Discovery: The International Law of Colonialism'
+title: "The Ten Legal Dimensions of the Doctrine of Discovery: The International Law of Colonialism"
 author: rjmiller
 excerpt: "Here are the 10 elements that I think constitute the Doctrine and are useful in analyzing and comparing how settler-colonizer societies have used this international law against Indigenous peoples around the globe."
 permalink: /the-doctrine-of-discovery-the-international-law-of-colonialism/